richa130/landing-page/README.md

 - To make the empty spaces at the sides I just changed the padding like I did for the header.
 I'm not really sure if that was the right way to achieve this though, because when I resize my browser small enough there seems to be some issues.
 The image in the header overflows off the page.
 I tried setting it to flex-wrap but then the image shows up below the text, when I want it to be at the side.
 Not too sure what to do.

 CALL TO ACTION
+- Made the cta div have a large margin to get the emtpy white space.
+The text/image was in a flexbox, with justify-center set to space between.
+The text itself was also in a flexbox in the column direction.

 FOOTER
+- No flexbox, just center the text